LFNLFN/Learning-Note/README.md

-For checking 💡
-For planning 📜
+For checking 💡 & planning 📜